 Gamutvision™ is a powerful utility for exploring color management.
 With it you can

 Gamutvision uses ICCTrans, the Matlab interface to the LittleCMS color management system.
-The ICCTrans file is worth downloading for the excellent manual.
+The ICCTrans source code is on Github.
+The ICCTrans manual may have disappeared from the Internet, so we've put it on the Gamutvision website.
 Many thanks to Ignacio Ruiz de Conejo and Marti Maria (of Hewlett-Packard Spain) for their outstanding work.

 Gamutvision analyzes one of several built-in test patterns, external image files, or a simulated GretagMacbeth™ ColorChecker®.
 The test image is displayed on the upper-right of the Gamutvision window.
 The bulit-in color test patterns vary HSL Hue H and either Lightness L or Saturation S, keeping the third parameter (S or L) fixed.
 HSL values include (HSL) in their designation, e.g., L(HSL), to distinguish them from CIELAB L*.